mtzmontiel/simple-concise/about.md

 ---
-title: "Simple-Concise - Index"
+title: "Simple-Concise - About the author"
-description: "Index"
+description: "About this developer"
 layout: post
 tags: []
 ---